ShaunaMack/cat-nip_terminalapp/Software_Development_Plan.md

 # Statement of Purpose
-Cat-nip is a Terminal App to help rehome rescue cats in the Brisbane area.
+Cat-nip is a Terminal App to help re-home rescue cats in the Brisbane area.

-It connects all the nearby shelters to run the ultimate 'Pop-Up' cat rehoming booth!
+It connects all the nearby shelters to run the ultimate 'Pop-Up' cat re-homing booth!

 **Problem to Solve:**

-There are sadly many unwanted cats and amzingly several shelters and independent cat foster carers but there isn't a database connecting all the shelters to maximise the chance of adoption.
-The easier it is to discover the available cats in need, the better chance of rehoming.
+There are sadly many unwanted cats and amazingly several shelters and independent cat foster carers but there isn't a database connecting all the shelters to maximise the chance of adoption.
+The easier it is to discover the available cats in need, the better chance of re-homing.

 This app will allow an operator in a 'Pop-Up' adoption centre to facilitate people to adopt a cat or drop off a cat for adoption.